mandloideep/acosus-presentation/07-DemoScript.md

    Input Type: Slider (0-100)
    ```

-4. **Click "Save Quiz"**
+4. **Click "Save Survey"**

 **Narration**:
 > "For this demo, I'm using a single-question survey for speed.
-In practice, administrators can create multi-question surveys with the PWRS formula I explained earlier - assigning priority scores and option weightages to each question."
+In practice, advisors can create multi-question surveys asking about academic confidence, financial stress, social integration - all factors specific to transfer student success.
+The system supports dynamic addition of transfer-specific questions like 'How many credits did you lose during transfer?'"

 **Alternative** (if time permits):
 > "Let me briefly show the multi-question option..."